Willyb15/Data-Science-Python/Week1/day1-git_unix/intro_unix_lec.md

-2.) `cd` allows you to change from one directory to another by simply placing the name of the directory you want to go to after the `cd` command. `cd` accepts a relative pathname or an absolute pathname, but if you pass it a relative pathname then that pathname has to be accessible via the current working directory.
+2.) `cd` allows you to change from one directory to another by simply placing the name of the directory you want to go to after the `cd` command. `cd` accepts a relative pathname or an absolute pathname, but if you pass it a relative pathname, then that pathname has to be accessible via the current working directory.

 Assuming that the repo for this class is located at the path